yngve793/WavFileViewer/README.md

 ![WaveFileViewer](https://user-images.githubusercontent.com/79855565/232421697-d357e424-5e14-4cf0-9044-b75e893a5092.png)

-Windows application capable of plotting *.wav file signal and the descree forier transform of the signal.
+Windows application capable of plotting *.wav file signal and the derived Fourier transform of the signal.
 The project uses NAudio for reading *.wav files and ScottPlot for plotting.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>